 After a very brief conversation with my RA, I went down to the registrar’s office and finally declared a major.

 I ended up pursuing another creative field – theatre, to be specific – with the goal of getting into an Arts Education or Arts Management career path.
 (And was hired as the Education Department Manager for a performing arts company before I graduated!)

 Although I felt a little awkward being a second-year student taking first

 Although I declared a major in another, related program, I didn’t abandon my Create Writing aspirations, altogether.
 Instead, I minored in English Creative Writing.
 (And now use this blog as my creative outlet.)

 A minor is typically made up of 3-10 specified courses that complements your major program.
-Some students will pursue a minor in order to fulfil a personal interest, while others will use it to gain more skills and make themselves more employable.
+Some college students will pursue a minor in order to fulfill a personal interest, while others will use it to gain more skills and make themselves more employable.
 Most students hoping to become teachers will major in the subject they want to teach, and minor in education.

 Who Should Consider Going To College “Undeclared”

 There are very valid reasons why going to College or University as an undeclared major is a mistake.
 But I do want to mention that there are some circumstances that it might be the better approach.